kaustubhdeokar/Java-backend-implementations/README.md

 It supports both annotation-based and functional programming models.
 It uses non-blocking I/O and reactive programming principles.
 It can be used for both server-side web applications and reactive web clients.

+Spring has classes which are defined by beans, services, repository etc.
+The spring application context identifies such classes and creates instances of them.
+While it finds annotations like @Autowired or constructor injection, it creates instances for them using reflection.